RigsOfRods/docs.rigsofrods.org/source/terrain-creation/terrn2-subsystem.md

 <span style="color:#BD0058">(Real)</span> Sets the height of the water surface.
 Higher values = more terrain is flooded.
 Unused if water is disabled.

-You can change the water level in-game using the console command `setwaterlevel`.
+You can change the water level in-game using the console command `waterlevel`.

 #### WaterBottomLine